A nonlinear version of Bourgain's projection theorem: Multiscale decompositions of regular measures

 \subsection{A new multiscale decomposition}

-The goal of this section is to establish the following result, providing a new kind of multiscale decomposition of a regular measure $\mu$.
-Recall that, by Lemma \ref{lem:decomposition-regular}, one can decompose an arbitrary $2^{-m}$-measure into regular pieces plus an error term.
+The goal of this section is to establish Theorem \ref{thm:multiscale-decomposition}, providing a new kind of multiscale decomposition of a regular measure $\mu$.
+Recall that, by Lemma \ref{lem:decomposition-regular}, one can decompose an arbitrary $2^{-m}$-measure into regular pieces plus an error term so, as we will see, this decomposition is also useful to study general measures.

 Roughly speaking, the conclusion of the theorem says that given a regular measure $\mu$, one can find a sequence of scales $2^{-m_j}$, such that for $Q\in\cD_{m_j}$, the conditional measures $\mu^Q$ satisfy a near-Frostman decay condition.
 Moreover, and crucially, for a positive density of scales (weighted according to the measure), the Frostman exponent is bounded away from $0$ and $1$.
 This last claim fails if $\mu$ is the uniform measure on a square, and the assumptions of the theorem are meant precisely to avoid this counterexample.
-Moreover, the scales $m_j$ can be chosen to satisfy $m_{j+1}\le 2m_j$, which is critical for linearization arguments. \begin{theorem} For every $u>0$, there are $\xi=\xi(u)>0$ and $\e_1(u)>0$ with the following property.
-For any $0<\e<\e_1(u)$ there is $\tau=\tau(\e)>0$ such that the following holds for all sufficiently large $T\ge T_0(\e)$ and $\ell\ge \ell_0(T,\e)$:
+Moreover, the scales $B_j$ can be chosen to satisfy $B_{j+1}\le 2B_j$, which is critical for linearization arguments. \begin{theorem} For every $u>0$ and $\e>0$ there are $\xi=\xi(u)>0$ and $\tau=\tau(\e)>0$ such that the following holds for all sufficiently large $T\ge T_0(\e)$ and $\ell\ge \ell_0(T,\e)$: